degeyndtP/finny/README.md

 # Finny

-Personal finance dashboard — income, expenses, and cashflow planning fed by your real bank accounts via PSD2.
+Personal Belgian banking dashboard.
+Public for transparency / forkable as a template.
+No support; fork it and run your own.

 ## Stack